Dave Kingman: Oakland Athletics (1984–1986)

-Dave Kingman was awarded over $829,000 in damages for collusion by MLB owners against him (and other MLB players who were free agents).
+In 1995, Kingman was awarded over $829,000 in damages for collusion by MLB owners against him (and other MLB players who were free agents), specifically for 1987.

 Retirement

 On July 11, 1987, Kingman signed a minor league deal with the San Francisco Giants during the 1987 season.
 After twenty games at AAA Phoenix in which he batted .203 with two home runs and 11 RBI, he retired from baseball.

 In 1989, Kingman played for the West Palm Beach Tropics of the Senior Professional Baseball Association, alongside other former major league players.
 He hit .271 with 8 HR and 40 RBI, as the Tropics had the best record in the Senior League.
 The league folded in 1990.

 In 1992, his first year of eligibility for the Baseball Hall of Fame, he appeared on just three ballots, excluding him from future Baseball Writers' Association of America voting.
 He was the first player to hit 400 or more home runs without being eventually inducted into the Hall of Fame.